19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(2) The concessionary rate of tax referred to in subsection (1) shall apply to an approved company subject to such conditions as the Minister or such person as he may appoint may impose.
+(2) The Minister or a person appointed by the Minister may, subject to such conditions as the Minister or person may impose, approve a company as an approved company for the purposes of this section.

-[49/2004]
+[Act 32 of 2019 wef 02/12/2019]

 (3) No approval under this section shall be granted to any company on or after 27th February 2009.